 Local flood information Page 3

-Why does Mount Eliza flood?
+Why does Dromana and Safety Beach flood?
 Page 3

 How do floods impact communities?
 Page 3

 Check your home, work, and travel routes for floodwater Page 4

-What might happen in a flood in your area?
+What roads are likely to flood?
 Page 5

 Your local services Page 5

 Plan and prepare for floods Page 6

-What to do in a flood emergency Page 7
+• What to do in a flood emergency Page 7

 Sandbag Guide Page 8